rks101/eglinux/README.md

 cat /proc/$$/maps
 ```

-And stack associated with process $$:
+And the stack associated with process $$:
 ```
 cat /proc/$$/stack
 ```